RENEE MONTAGNE, HOST:

 AMBASSADOR SAMANTHA POWER: Thank you, Steve.

-POWER: If we take military action in this context, it will be a legitimate, necessary and proportionate response to this large-scale and indiscriminate use of chemical weapons by the regime.
+POWER: If we take military action in this context, it'll be a legitimate, necessary and proportionate response to this large-scale and indiscriminate use of chemical weapons by the regime.
 Nobody has tried harder than this administration to work through the Security Council over two and a half years.
 As you're well aware of, of course, even modest humanitarian and political measures have been rejected by Russia.

 In New York we've had three resolutions put forward, all of which have been vetoed by Russia.
 And on chemical weapons, specifically and perhaps most heartbreakingly, even on the day of August 21, when those ghastly images were broadcast all around the world, we couldn't even get a press release out of the Security Council condemning generically use of chemical weapons.
 So...